 Prior to move-in, your assigned room and/or apartment was verified for move-in condition.
 As part of the check-in procedure, it is your responsibility to document any pre-existing damage(s) by submitting the electronic Room Condition Inventory (RCI) form.
-The electronic RCI form must be submitted within 48 hours of your move in.
-The RCI form can be found at the following link: https://forms.gle/WDbud8ccGKygFfXL9
+The electronic RCI form must be submitted 5 days after your move-in.
+The RCI form can be found at the following link: https://csusb.az1.qualtrics.com/jfe/form/SV_1X0mp2m8xudRqKO